These fried chicken burgers are ultra crispy and absolutely bursting with flavour. Better still, they couldn’t be easier to make.

 The ULTIMATE KFC Style Chicken Burger!

-• Ultra Crispy – Here I’ll show you some tips and tricks to getting teeth-shatteringly-crispy chicken.
+• Ultra Crispy – Here I’ll show you some tips and tricks to getting super crispy chicken.

 • Bursting with flavour – Both the chicken and fillings offer an absolute killer combo of flavours.

-Whilst frying up chicken may seem like a hassle, I promise you it’s really straight forward.
+While frying chicken may seem like a hassle, I promise you it’s really straightforward.
 Even if you’re not experienced with deep frying.
 Follow me…

 closeup shot of honey sriracha pouring down chicken

-For this recipe we’re going with boneless skinless chicken breast.
+For this recipe, you can use boneless skinless chicken breast OR thigh.
 Most chicken burger recipes you’ll find use breast, mainly because they’re larger than thighs.
-It gives you more of that classic flavour too, thighs tend to be used more in fried chicken sandwiches or more Asian dishes.
+It gives you more of that classic flavour too, whereas thighs tend to be used more in fried chicken sandwiches or more Asian dishes.

 Pound that chicken!

-1. It ensures the breast is even thickness, which will ensure the chicken cooks evenly.
+1. It ensures the breast is even thickness, which in turn will ensure the chicken cooks through evenly.

 2. It tenderises the meat and reduces the risk of it coming out tough & chewy.

-You can use a mallet, heavy pan or a rolling pin (as I use here).
-Just cover with cling film and pound until the breasts are even thickness.
+You can use a mallet, a heavy pan or a rolling pin (as I use here).
+Just cover with cling film and pound until the chicken is even thickness.
+If you’re using breast, you can trim around the outside so it fits inside the bun too.

 How to pound chicken - 4 step by step photos